-The student SLP record may be viewed on FirstClass conferences.
-It is the student's responsibility to notify the Spiritual Life Office with any questions regarding their SLP record.
+Students may check their SLP record on their HuskyNet account.
+It is the student's responsibility to notify the Spiritual Life Office with any questions regarding his or her SLP record.
 SLP point requirement and points received will print on the student's grade sheet and process form each quarter.